Akkaro/DS-project/user_microservice/README.md

 ## Security Notes

-- Passwords are encrypted using BCrypt before storage
+  - Passwords are encrypted using BCrypt before storage.
-- Passwords are never returned in API responses
+  - Passwords are never returned in `GET /users/{id}` API responses.
-- Username uniqueness is enforced at the database level
+  - Username uniqueness is enforced at the database level.
-- All validation errors are returned with clear messages
+  - Most endpoints are secured and require a JWT; `GET /users/username/{username}` and `/actuator/health` are permitted for inter-service communication and health checks.

 ## Integration with Other Microservices

 This User Microservice is designed to work with:

-- **Authentication Microservice**: Handles login/logout and token generation
+  - **Authentication Microservice**: Handles login/logout and token generation.
-- **Device Microservice**: Manages device-to-user associations
+  - **Device Microservice**: Manages device-to-user associations.
-- **API Gateway**: Routes requests and performs authorization
+  - **API Gateway**: Routes requests and performs authorization.

-## Next Steps

-To complete the Energy Management System:
-1. Implement Device Microservice
-2. Implement Authentication Microservice
-3. Set up API Gateway (Traefik or similar)
-4. Dockerize all services
-5. Create deployment diagram

----

-**Course**: Distributed Systems
-**Assignment**: Request-Reply Communication
-**Institution**: UTCN - Faculty of Automation and Computer Science